-If you’ve been driving for a while you’re probably familiar with a car’s “Check Engine” light.
+If you’re and experienced driver you’re probably familiar with a car’s “Check Engine” light.

 In fact, you might have been startled by having it come on while you were driving down a busy highway.